Tak's Travel Tips & When to VisitVietnam.....

 Upon arrival, look for the signs for “Landing Visa”.
 In SGN Airport, if you are walking towards passport control, it is to your left.

 Go up to the glass window and submit a Vietnamese Entry Exit Form.
-It used to be the M3, then it was the N1 and now, as of early 2017, it is the NA1 (check with your visa letter agency as they hopefully have the most current form).
-Visa Application Form NA1), your passport, your photo (they will attach it) and the visa approval letter.
+It used to be the M3, then it was the N1 and after 2017, it was the NA1 (check with your visa letter agency as they hopefully have the most current form).
+Along with the Form, you’ll give your passport, your photo (they will attach it) and the visa approval letter (from the agency you used).
 They will then direct you to wait.
-Keep an eye on the window and/or the hard to understand name announcements.
+Keep an eye on the window and/or the “hard to understand” name announcements.